 Enjoyed a superb breakthrough campaign with AZ Alkmaar last season, notching 14 goals in just 24 Eredivisie games.
 If your budget can stretch then this is the man to spearhead your attack.

 A product of the Inter youth system, Gnonto moved in search of first team football and the decision has served him well.
 Bagging goals for fun at youth level for Italy and his low valuation makes him a must-buy at the start.
 He's available to sign for compensation, so get on it.

 Will be a bloody superstar.
 And you can get a deal tied up for as little as £1.5m, with him joining you when he turns 18.
 Just six months to wait.

 Inter are unlikely to let Esposito go on the cheap, given he's looked lethal in front of goal at both domestic and international level.
 But as soon as he becomes available, you need to act fast.

 Don't know if you've ever had Arp on FM before, but he scores absolutely tons of goals.
 Bayern don't even register him for the Bundesliga and can be picked off at around £4m-£5m.

 Regularly steps in when Bayern's talisman Robert Lewandowski isn't available, and the Dutchman always does a fantastic job.
-Physical, strong and cool as ice in front of goal, you'd be mad not to snap up the 19-year-old.
+Physical, strong and cool as ice in front of goal, you'd be mad not to snap him up.

 There's nothing more satisfying than plucking a hidden gem from Brazil and watching him develop into a superstar - make Leonardo your next project.

 An out-and-out centre forward who is bound to score goals given time.
-With just over 18 months left on his current deal, there's a chance you could snap the 17-year-old on the cheap.
+With just over 18 months left on his current deal, there's a chance you could snap him up on the cheap.